 17. Longleat House, Wiltshire

-Completed in 1580, Longleat is another of our great Elizabethan houses.
+Completed in 1580, Longleat is another of our great Elizabethan houses and one of Britain’s best stately homes.
 Set in 900 acres of Capability Brown parkland, it also has one of the largest book collections in Europe.
 Look out for the bloodstained waistcoat of King Charles in the Great Hall – he reportedly wore it at his execution.

 Now home to the 7th Marquess of Bath and run by his son, Viscount Weymouth, Longleat has come a long way from the property bought by MP John Thynne in 1540 for £53.